Get salary and wage information for more than 800 different occupations.

 “What does the job pay?” is one of the first questions you may have in your job search.
-Get a head start by learning typical pay for nearly 900 different occupations in your area.
+Get a head start by learning typical pay for more than 800 occupations in your area.
 Salary information can also equip you in several ways:

 - Job applications or interviewers may ask for your salary requirements.
 Research wages paid in your area for different levels of experience using Salary Finder.
 For more tips, visit negotiating a salary.

-- Career explorers and students can visit Highest-paying Occupations to see which careers pay the most nationally, in their state, and for different levels of education.
+- Career explorers and students can visit Highest-paying Careers to see which careers pay the most nationally, in their state, and for different levels of education.

 - Visit Wages by Occupation and Local Area to research salaries for your current or planned new location.